 Joint tenants always own equal shares in the property with their co-owner(s).
 If you want unequal shares you must choose tenants in common.

 We recommend you obtain legal advice before you sign a real estate contract.
-As your independent settlement lawyers, contact us to book a 30 minute consultation ($198) or a 60 minute consultation ($385).
+As your independent settlement lawyers, contact us to book a consultation.

 We offer fixed prices for Application by Survivor and Application by Personal Representative.